OIM3640/resources/project.md

 ### Requirements
 - Your team should consist of no more than two students, although you may opt to work individually if working remotely with others is proving challenging.
-- Please create a new **public** GitHub repository for your team project, with one team member as the creator and the other team member(s) as contributors.
+- Please create a new **public** GitHub repository for your team project, with one team member as the creator and the other team member(s) as contributors. **Submit the URL of the project GitHub repository to Canvas.**
 - (Optional) You are advised to establish a Slack channel within our Slack class workspace for easier project communication.
 - Your team should schedule a meeting with the professor, or email or message the professor about potential project ideas.